johejo/sphttp/README.md

 ## Delay Request Algorithm
 You can select an algorithm on how to send a range request to multiple hosts.

-About algorithms it would be better to read my graduation thesis (Please wait for a while as it is being written as of December 2018)
+About algorithms it would be better to read my graduation thesis (Please wait for a while as it is being written as of January 2018)

 ### How to select
 Pass such parameters when generating Downloader object.